 We feel blessed that we’re in a good place where we feel that everything’s going to be OK."
 Myrella Rico, cancer survivor and acute myeloid leukemia caregiver

-If you have been recently diagnosed with acute myeloid leukemia (AML), talk to the specialists at City of Hope’s Gehr Family Center for Leukemia Research.
+Adult acute myeloid leukemia (AML) is a type of cancer in which the bone marrow makes abnormal blood cells or platelets.
+If you have been recently diagnosed with acute myeloid leukemia (AML), talk to the integrated group of specialists at City of Hope’s Gehr Family Center for Leukemia Research.

 If you have been diagnosed with acute myeloid leukemia or are looking for a second opinion consultation about your treatment, you may request an appointment online or contact us at 800-826-4673 (HOPE).
 Please visit Making Your First Appointment for more information.

 Located in Southern California, City of Hope has been named a best hospital for cancer by U.S. News & World Report for over a decade, and a National Cancer Institute comprehensive cancer center, the highest designation that recognizes our commitment to cancer treatment, research and education.
 As a founding member of the National Comprehensive Cancer Network, our doctors also help develop and improve evidence-based AML treatment guidelines for patients throughout the country.